Property Managers Fob Guide

 Why do fobs get wiped out of the system?

 Some systems rely on a ‘master’ fob to programme future ‘slave’ fobs.
-If the ‘master’ fob is lost or fails, a new ‘master’ is required to add any additional fobs, which can be expensive and timely.
+If the ‘master’ fob is lost or fails, a new ‘master’ must add any additional fobs, which can be expensive and timely.

-Also, some systems will allow additional fobs to be added but if they are not programmed in a set sequence, the system will overwrite all the existing fobs, effectively deleting them.
+Some systems also allow additional fobs to be added.
+Still, if they are not programmed in a set sequence, the system will overwrite all the existing fobs, effectively deleting them.

-Gate engineers are very careful when programming fobs as deleting the existing fobs is something they fear.
+Gate engineers are cautious when programming fobs, fearing deleting existing fobs.

-Why do ask for a photo of the front and back of a fob?
+Why do you ask for a photo of the front and back of a fob?

 Why do we ask if the batteries have been checked?